Beyond the First Day: 5 Ways Reboarding Boosts Employee Engagement

 4. Improve Communication Between Management and Employees

 Reboarding processes improve communication between employees and leaders.
 Part of the reboarding process should also discuss processes around sharing feedback or ideas with management.
 Doing so gives managers the ability to empower employees to do their best work and feel comfortable sharing ideas to improve processes and policies.
-Employees who feel comfortable communicating and collaborating with managers are more motivated.
+Employees who feel comfortable communicating and collaborating with managers are more motivated and engaged.

 5. Leverage the Benefits of Employee Engagement Software